 The Discovery Zone is one of the highlights of the Leeds Festival of Science programme at Leeds for Key Stage 2 and 3 pupils.
-For the last 5 years, we have taken part in the Discovery Zone where we do experiments to understand how enzymes work and find out why we are able to understand how enzymes work.
-Laserpens, boiled and fresh liver and bubbly solutions; We hope to see you at the discovery zone.
+For more than 5 years, we have taken part in the Discovery Zone where we do experiments to understand how enzymes work and find out why we are able to understand how enzymes work.
+Laserpens, boiled and fresh liver and bubbly solutions; We hope to see you at the discovery zone!
 For more information on how your school can participate in our Science Week and the Discovery Zone, please go to our Faculty web-pages.

 We enjoy participating in public discussions and/or give seminars on a vairiety of subjects, ranging from biochemistry, biotechnology to synthetic biology.
 Some of these presentations can be found on iTunesU, YouTube or The Biology Faculty website:

 On the 28 October 2014, we joined the TEDx University of Leeds in their themed evening 'Superior Science'.
 After editing these presentations will soon be provided on the TEDx sites.

 On 27 July 2016, we joined SciBar Nottingham for a great event.
 After a 20 minutes presentation and a beer break, a lively discussion took place on how biotechnology could contribute to converting solar eneryg into fuel production.